josh-barback/CS205_project/README.md

 The above plots illustrate several steps in this pipeline, beginning with the signal magnitude time series at top.
 The center plot shows mean absolute deviations from resting acceleration, with the individual cutoff represented by a dashed red line (just above the x-axis).
 At bottom, green vertical lines represent epochs that have been classified as *active*.

-## Hybrid Code for Accelerometer Data Processing
+## Hybrid SPMD Parallelization for Accelerometer Data Processing

+# Shared Memory (OpenMP)

 The processing pipeline was initially coded in Python.
 The optimization strategy adopted the hybrid SPMD model, and took place in two stages.
 First, several key segments of code were rewritten as C extensions with Cython, and then implemented as multithreaded algorithms.
 This was especially important for calculating five-second averages, a time-consuming computation due to nonuniform accelerometer sampling rates.
 Using OpenMP functionality from the `cython.parallel` module, this shared-memory parallel algorithm speeded computation by concurrently performing multiple unbounded searches.

+# Message-Passing (MPI)

 In order to address concurrent processing of data from multiple participants, and to accommodate synchronization points involving data from multiple files, an explicit parallel programming approach was adopted for a second level of optimization.
 Of particular interest was coordinating multiple processes prior to identifying individual cutoff points for activity classification, a task that required scanning several processed files from each participant.
 This message passing framework was implemented with MPI functionality from the `mpi4py` package.
-The final hybrid version of the processing code leveraged resources from not only multiple nodes in a cluster, but also multiple cores.
+The final hybrid version of the processing code leverages resources from not only multiple nodes in a cluster, but also multiple cores; this allows relatively large accelerometer data sets (e.g. 100-400 days of data) to be processed in under one hour.

 Each version of the code was benchmarked on a small data set containing 62 hours of accelerometer observations from two participants (130 MB).
 Additional benchmarks were obtained with data from a simulated pilot study in which ten hypothetical participants contributed data for two weeks (2100 hours of accelerometer observations, 17 GB).